 Want some ideas for throw pillow storage?
 I’m sharing how I organize my own pillow stash!

-I’m the first to admit that I’m a total sucker for a pretty pillow and that suckerdom has resulted in me having a pretty impressive pillow stash.
-I often get asked where I store my pillows that I’m not using, which tells me that I’m not the only one with a little bit of a pillow hoarding problem 🙂 Today I’m pulling out my pillow stash to give you some throw pillow storage ideas for your own home along with a few tips for buying pillows so you don’t have quite as many to store in the first place! (affiliate links included in post – full disclosure statement available {here})
+Today I’m pulling out my pillow stash to give you some pillow storage ideas for your own home along with a few tips for buying pillows so you don’t have quite as many to store in the first place! (commissionable links are included in this post; see my full disclosure statement {here} for more information)

 Throw Pillow Cover Storage: KonMari Them!

-For years I’ve been folding up my extra pillow covers and placing them in a drawer – it’s worked pretty well but always involved a lot of rooting through the pillow stacks to find the ones hidden in the bottom of the pile.
+For years I’ve been folding up my extra pillow covers and placing them in a drawer.
+It’s worked pretty well but always involved a lot of rooting through the pillow stacks to find the ones hidden in the bottom of the pile.
 After seeing the KonMari method of folding clothes in a drawer so you can easily see and access everything, I decided to do the same with my pillow covers.
-I folded each pillow cover into an 8″ square and placed them in {these lidded fabric storage boxes} that fit my pillow squares perfectly:

 I have one storage box for my 22″ and 24″ pillow covers, a second box for my 20″ pillow covers, and a third box for my 18″ and lumbar pillow covers.
-I labeled each of them with a tied on tag so I know which box to grab at a glance:
+I labeled each of them with a tied-on tag so I know which box to grab at a glance:

 And while I’m sharing a peek behind our cabinet doors, I wanted to show you another organizational feature I love!
 I can’t take any credit whatsoever since they were here when we moved in but our cabinets have two hidden drawers with built-in hanging file storage: